Norwich City Football Club shares.

 Shares – Further Guidance.

 Introduction.
 Norwich City Football Club plc has three different classification of shares; Ordinary, A-Preference and B-Preference, as detailed below.
 There are important differences in these share classifications, especially in relation to their respective potential pricing values.

 Ordinary shares.
 There is currently just under 617,000 allocated Ordinary shares.
 As at the 30 June 2019, Ms DA Smith and EMS Wynn Jones jointly held just over 327,200 shares – approximately 53% of the issued share capital of the club.
 Ordinary shareholders have the right to attend and vote at AGM’s, to receive dividends (in theory, although, in practice, the Club does not declare dividends on Ordinary shares).
 They are also entitled to their share of the residual economic value of the company should the business unwind; however, they are last in line after bondholders and preferred shareholders for receiving business proceeds.
 Ordinary shareholders are considered unsecured creditors.

 Preference shares.
 There are two different preference share classification; A-Preference and B-Preference.
 The distinction between the two is important, in terms of annual dividend accruals, redemption rights and, critically, price.

 B-Preference shares.
-In contract, the 14,186 B-Preference shares, with a 4.5% annual preference dividend, contain limited redemption rights, but only in the January of the year following the Club’s promotion to the Premier League, or retention of Premier League status.
+In contrast, the 14,186 B-Preference shares, with a 4.5% annual preference dividend, contain limited redemption rights, following either; the Club’s promotion to the Premier League, or its retention of Premier League status.
 To redeem B-Preference shares, shareholders must service notice on the Club’s Company Secretary on, or before, the 1st October following either of the above.
 Redemption will occur in the January.
 In the event of the company entering into bankruptcy, the preference shareholders will be paid from company assets first.
 Preference stock shareholders can attend AGM’s but do not hold any voting rights.